Samin005/Tic-Tac-Toe-AI/README.md

 ## Basic Info

-This is a tic-tac-toe game where the AI makes the best posible move by using the Minimax Alpha Beta Pruning algorithm.
-The frontend of the app is created with Angular and backend is reated using Django (python).
+This is a tic-tac-toe game where the AI makes the best possible move by using the Minimax Alpha Beta Pruning algorithm.
+The frontend of the app is created with Angular and backend is created using Django (python).
 The AI sits in the backend and there is a REST service that makes all the communication possible.
 The app also has Google sign-in options with proper JWT authentication.

 ## Game Details